dzajenckauskas/Flow/README.md

 # Flow

-Basic HTML + SCSS project for Front-End development course at Baltic Institute of Technology.
+HTML + SCSS
+This project is for Front-End development course @ Baltic Institute of Technology.